 This manager wasn’t interesting because he loved nobody, and that made him taste like dusty cement.
 The paycheck he handed me atoned for much.
 Nice.
 “Sorry, but no. I’m booked through March.”

-He laughed and made some remark about schedules, his ex-wife, and their broken children, and I didn’t bother to tell him I probably wouldn’t be back to his bar ever again.
+He laughed and made some remark about schedules, his ex-wife, and their resentful children, and I didn’t bother to tell him I probably wouldn’t be back to his bar ever again.
 Crazy Ever-Dying humans, always wasting the short time they have.
 Makes me sick.

 I sighed a hefty sigh as I slid my guitar into my hatchback.
 On the front passenger side lay a wide-brimmed hat, a bolo tie, and a leather thong for tying back my hair, all prepped for the country-western bar that was my next stop.
 The cowboy boots were new, and kind of stiff, so—